-Dr Nagakumar is the lead for the difficult asthma service and respiratory research.
-He specialises in childhood asthma including severe asthma, wheeze in toddlers, prolonged coughs in children, recurrent chest infections, allergy and sleep disorders in children.
+I specialise in childhood asthma including severe asthma, wheeze in toddlers, prolong cough in children, recurrent chest infections, allergy and sleep disorders in children.

-His respiratory training was at the Royal Brompton Hospital, London and Bristol Children’s Hospital and Children’s Hospital for Wales, Cardiff.
-He completed research in children with severe asthma at Imperial College London and Royal Brompton Hospital leading to MD(Res) degree from Imperial College, London.
+My respiratory training was at the Royal Brompton Hospital, London and Bristol Children’s Hospital and Children’s Hospital for Wales, Cardiff.

-He sees patients referred by GPs and colleagues from other paediatric specialities.
-During the initial consultation, which can last up to 30 min, the family has an opportunity to discuss their concerns.
-Dr Nagakumar performs a detailed clinical examination and formulates and discusses the management plan.
-The letter summarising the consultation will be sent to the referring doctor and a copy will be sent to the family.
+I see patients referred by the general practitioners, colleagues from other paediatric specialities.
+During the initial consultation which can last up to 45 min, the family have an opportunity to discuss their concerns, I perform a detailed clinical examination and formulate and discuss the management plan.
+The letter summarising the consultation will be sent to the referring doctor, and a copy will be sent to the family.

-Dr Nagakumar is married with two young boys.
-The family is keen on long walks, cycling and we try hard to balance work commitments and school by spending time together, music and sports.
-He loves football and stand-up comedy.
+I am married with two young boys.
+As a family, we are keen on long walks, cycling and we try hard to balance work commitments and school with spending time together, music and sports.
+I love football and stand-up comedy.